spider-themes/jobus/readme.txt

 * **Custom User Roles**: Define custom roles for different user types.
 * **Featured Jobs**: Highlight special jobs with an attention-grabbing badge.
 * **Social Sharing**: Integrated social sharing options for job posts.
-* **Customizable Appearance**: Easily modify the plugin's look and feel from the settings page.
+* **Customizable Appearance**: Modify the plugin's look and feel from the settings page.
 * **Pre-made Templates**: Ready-to-use templates for careers, job listings, and company pages.
 * **Multiple Layouts**: Choose from various pre-made layout templates for candidates, jobs, and companies.